MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/overview.md

 ---
 title: Azure landing zones and multiple Azure Active Directory tenants
-description: Learn how multiple Azure Active Directory tenants work within the context of Azure landing zones.
+description: Learn how multiple Azure Active Directory tenants work within the context of Azure landing zones and the benefits of using a single tenant.
 author: jtracey93
 ms.author: jatracey
 ms.date: 01/16/2023